Empire State Aerosciences Museum: Research Library

 The primary mission of the Janz Vander Veer Research Center/Library is to support the museum's education, exhibit and restoration programs.
-In addition, it serves as a resource to the general public for historical and technical aeroscience related information, such as astudent with a term paper assignment, a model builder, a media reporter or an author doing research.
+In addition, it serves as a resource to the general public for historical and technical aeroscience related information, such as a student with a term paper assignment, a model builder, a media reporter or an author doing research.

 The library contents are made up of a broad collection of books, brochures, photographs, technical manuals, periodicals, scrapbooks, artwork and audiovisual items.
 Its content is particularly strong in the Pioneer, World War I, "Golden Era" and World War II periods (1910–1950).

 The Attil Pasquini Collection has over 2,100 photographs that can be searched using a PastPerfect software database.
 The Frank Coffyn Collection is a gift from the estate of Kingsland Adams Coffyn by the Green family to the Empire State Aerosciences Museum.
 The collection contains about 200 photos of Wright Flyers aircraft taken by Coffyn who worked for the Wright Brothers.

 The Rick Allen Collection has added many books and a large amount of research materials to the library catalog.

-The library is open on Friday and Saturday from 9 am to 12 noon.
-Arrangements for research may be made by contacting the library office.